google/WebFundamentals/src/content/en/styleguide/custom-jekyll-variables.markdown

 ## page.outOfDate

-This variable is defined for every page and will be true if a translation is no longer up to date with the primary language version.
+This variable is defined for every page and will be true if a translation is no longer up to date with the primary language version, otherwise its false.

 {% highlight text %}
 {% raw %}